DIY Roofers' and Professional Roofing Contractors’ Materials

 Shingle Options for DIY Roofers

 Finally we get to the longest part of the project for DIY roofers.
 There are hundreds of options for shingles and shakes, as well as tile and other high-end options.
 Choosing among these roofing materials and supplies is largely a matter of budget, taste and the climate your home is in.
 Homeowners in Denver have different roofing needs from homeowners in Los Angeles.
 Again, look for professional roofing contractors’ materials.
-DIY roofers will save money buying in bulk, and can spend time consulting with experienced distributors and contractors who can recommend the best roofing materials and supplies.
+DIY roofers will save money buying in bulk, and can spend time consulting with experienced distributors and local roofing companies who can recommend the best roofing materials and supplies.
 DIY roofers can buy professional roofing contractors materials.
 Most distributors won’t turn away DIY roofers, and they offer the very best roofing materials and supplies.